harrycresswell/hc/content/page/about.md

 ### Colophon

-For those who are interested in how I buit this site, here's a quick overview.
+For those who are interested in how I built this site, here's a quick overview.
 I'm using [Hugo](https://gohugo.io/), a lightening fast static site engine.
 It's hosted for free using [Github Pages](https://pages.github.com/).

 The CSS is written in [Sass](http://sass-lang.com/), and follows the [BEM](https://css-tricks.com/bem-101/) methodology for writing scaleable CSS architecture.
 I use [GulpJS](http://gulpjs.com/) for the build system.